-Behavioral Insights Team
+Behavioral Insights team

 What is a Nudge Unit?

-The Behavioral Insights Team, also known as the Nudge Unit, uses insights from psychological science and behavioral economics to help Geisinger patients, providers and staff improve their decisions.
-“Nudges” are small changes in “choice architecture” — the way in which choices are presented to people when making decisions — that improve the outcome for at least one stakeholder in the decision while not worsening the outcomes for other stakeholders.
+The Behavioral Insights team, also known as the Nudge Unit, uses insights from psychological science and behavioral economics to help Geisinger patients, providers and staff improve their decisions.
+“Nudges” are small changes in “choice architecture” — the way in which choices are presented to people making decisions — that improve the outcome for at least one stakeholder in the decision while not worsening the outcomes for other stakeholders.

-Nudges are transparent, easy to opt out of and aligned with the welfare of the person being nudged.
+Nudges are transparent, easy to opt out of, and aligned with the welfare of the person being nudged.
 Typical nudges include:

 - Setting sensible default options, so that failing to make a decision doesn’t lead to a bad outcome